jhsware/nix-infra/README.md

 $ cd nix-infra; ./build.sh
 # ouput: bin/nix-infra
 ```

-4. Make the binary available in your path

 ## Creating a Cluster
 Configuration of your cluster using the **Nix** language.